MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 A sample of the data appears.
 If you want to, you can filter it to ingest only files that begin end with specific characters.
 When you adjust the filters, the preview automatically updates.

- * For example, you can filter for all files that begin with the word *data* and end with a *.csv.gz* extension.
+ * For example, you can filter for all files that begin with the word *.csv* extension.

     :::image type="content" source="media/one-click-ingestion-new-table/from-container-with-filter.png" alt-text="One click ingestion filter":::